niewiemczego/bingx-sign-header-generator/README.md

 ### How do I get request_payload values?

-The most crucial and dynamic values, especially the `request_payload`, often come directly from API requests made by the Bingx web client.
-Here’s how to obtain them:
+The `request_payload` comes directly from API requests made by the Bingx web client.
+Here’s how to obtain it:

 1. **Open Developer Tools:**
    - Launch your browser and open the Bingx website.